yorammi/ez-docker-cleanup/README.md

 ## About

-A docker that runs a script, which acticates the following commands:
+A docker that runs a script, which activates the following commands:

 Clean exited processes:
 ```docker rm $(docker ps -q -f status=exited)```